 Who knew there was a Tao of mathematics?
-Doing nothing is an important part of the process of making the unknown known.
+Doing nothing is an important part of the process.
 True of mathematics and true of story development.

 - Sometimes, when you’re not sure what is going wrong with the ms you’re working on, a good solution is to not do anything right now.
 Come back to the project tomorrow with fresh eyes.